sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-debugging/cp-mobile-dev-kit-debugging.md

 ---

-### Create a New Project Using SAP Build Code and Configure it using Storyboard
+### Create a New Project Using SAP Build and Configure it using Storyboard

 1. This step includes creating the mobile development kit project in the editor.
 Follow steps 1 and 2 from this [tutorial](https://developers.sap.com/tutorials/cp-mobile-dev-kit-quick-start.html) to create your MDK project and deploy to mobile services.